Updated 16th June 2020

 Due to the difficulty of getting search engines to favour your site among competitors and to present it early in search engine results pages (SERPs), some people turn to dubious black hat SEO to achieve their goals.

 Black Hat SEO can be defined as practices that lead search engines to wrongly perceive the relevance of your site and to increase search rankings inaccurately.
 These black hat SEO techniques often violate search engine terms of service.

 White hat SEO on the other hand, involves increasing a site’s search rankings through practices that prioritise readers’ benefit.
 Such methods follow search engine terms of service.

 The difference between black hat and white hat SEO comes down to your objectives when employing SEO.
 If you're putting a business’s traffic, search rankings, and success before users and their needs, you are utilising black hat tactics.

 If you're employing strategies that will solely bring in more traffic and not benefit readers, you are practising black hat as well.
 Search engines aim to provide accurate information to users quickly and black hat methods disrupt this process.

 Consequences of Black Hat SEO

-If you're using unethical methods to help your site appear early in search results, a lowered ranking is exactly what you do not want.
-It means starting from square one and having to change your content strategy to comply with set regulations.
+If you're using unethical methods to help your site appear earlier in search results, a lower ranking is exactly what you do not want.
+It means starting from square one and having to change your content strategy to comply with regulations.
 Although you can recover from such a penalty, it is a huge setback for your business.

 The temporary benefits of malpractice are not worth the risk of losing a profitable site.
-With the advancements of search engine algorithms and the strengthening of penalties, it is difficult to get away with black hat and even more challenging to recover.
+With advancements in search engine algorithms and the strengthening of penalties, it's difficult to get away with black hats and even more challenging to recover.

 - If you find that your keywords are crowded with spam sites, it is possible to report spam search results through methods such as the Google Webmaster Tools.